-On your journey throughout Italy, one thing will become apparent very quickly; this is a country with deep roots and a rich history.
-You will be reminded of this fact as you visit the Colosseum, the leaning tower of Pisa, the Sistine Chapel or the ancient city of Pompeii.
-Italy is a country that is well known for its historical landmarks, architecture and its creation of numerous technological advancements and inventions, many of which are still in use today.
+On your journey throughout this country, one thing will become apparent very quickly - history of Italy has very deep roots and is quite complex when trying to grasp it at a quick glance.
+Some of this history can be felt first hand when visiting such places at the Colosseum, the leaning tower of Pisa, the Sistine Chapel or the ancient city of Pompeii just to name a few.
+Aside from being well known for many historical monuments in Italy, this country is also famous for its many landmarks, amazing architecture plus the creation of numerous technological advancements and Italian inventions, many of which are still in use today.

-Romans were also architectural masterminds.
+Besides being famous for Augustus - their first emperor, Julius Caesar - a notorious dictator and Caligula - who was cruel and unpredictable, Romans were also architectural masterminds.
 They were the first to develop concrete and to use it as a method to strengthen their buildings and were also the first to create apartments for their citizens.
-They were also the first civilization that began using the arch (one of the strongest load bearing structures) in most of their architecture and it is one of the reasons why so many of their ancient buildings remain standing and can still be enjoyed today.
+They were the pioneering civilization that started using the arch - one of the strongest load bearing structures still known to man.
+Partially for this reason, most of their architecture and ancient buildings are still in tact today and remain standing for world travellers to enjoy.